velopaymentsapi/velo-php/docs/Api/PaymentAuditServiceApi.md

     $config
 );
 $payout_id = 'payout_id_example'; // string | The id (UUID) of the payout.
+$rails_id = 'rails_id_example'; // string | Payout Rails ID filter - case insensitive match.
+Any value is allowed, but you should use one of the supported railsId values.
+To get this list of values, you should call the 'Get Supported Rails' endpoint.
 $remote_id = 'remote_id_example'; // string | The remote id of the payees.
 $remote_system_id = 'remote_system_id_example'; // string | The id of the remote system that is orchestrating payments
 $status = 'status_example'; // string | Payment Status